The Sarton Awards and the Gilda Prize

 - Nonfiction: Biography, edited diaries, studies of women’s literature.

 The Gilda Prize: “It’s Always Something” is named for Gilda Radner, whose comedic performances made her an entertainment legend and whose courage won our hearts.
-It is awarded for memoir, novels, and collections of personal essays (nonfiction) that show us something important about the human spirit and make us laugh (even if we want to cry).
+It is awarded for memoir, novels, and collections of personal essays that show us something important about the human spirit and make us laugh (even if we want to cry).

 - Winners receive a cash prize of $100, a commemorative award, gold seals, and a virtual seal for their websites, as well as advertising in SCN’s eletters and website and a year’s membership in SCN.
 Winners are also invited to attend and be honored at Stories from the Heart, SCN’s national conference (virtual or onsite).